caleb-long19/Automated-Checkout-System_Kiosk-Application/README.md

-# COMP2000-Coursework-Application
+# Automated Checkout System - Kiosk Applicatino
  This repository will contain my Automated Checkout System Application and UML Diagram for the COMP2000 Coursework

-## COMP200 - Coursework Brief
+## COMP2000 - Coursework Brief
 A supermarket chain requires an Automated Checkout System with a Kiosk User Interface for customers to scan and pay for their goods and a stock database.

 The stock database automatically removes items from stock when bought.
 It will also add, remove and edit existing stock items.